CIRCLE: A Framework for Evaluating AI from a Real-World Lens: Introduction

-As adoption of generative AI continues to rise, policymakers, organizations, and the public are increasingly asking not just what these tools can do, but whether they can create meaningful value and work safely in the real world \cite{francois2025,maslej2025artificialintelligenceindexreport}.
+As adoption of generative AI continues to rise, policymakers, organizations, and the public are increasingly asking not just what these tools can do, but whether they can work safely and create meaningful value in the real-world \cite{francois2025,maslej2025artificialintelligenceindexreport}.
 Organizations want to identify viable AI use cases in advance and convert pilot deployments into durable successes, while the public expects that AI will work as advertised and not expose them, their families, or their communities to unsafe or harmful outcomes \cite{UNDP2025GlobalSurveyAIHD,Gallup2025AISafetyDataSecurity,Pew2025WorldViewAI,maslej2025artificialintelligenceindexreport}.
-AI evaluation is the applicable discipline for answering these questions, yet the current ecosystem's focus inside the AI stack leaves it unable to accommodate the diversity of purposes and settings in which AI is being adopted and used \cite{Ipsos2025AIMonitor}.
-The lifecycle described in this paper aims to address this gap by formalizing methods, tools, and processes that can produce systematic knowledge to support stakeholders beyond the AI development stack.
+AI evaluation is the applicable discipline for answering these questions, yet the development‑centric lens of the current ecosystem is unable to accommodate the diversity of purposes and settings in which these technologies are being adopted and used \cite{Ipsos2025AIMonitor}.
+The lifecycle described in this paper aims to address this gap by formalizing methods, tools, and processes that can produce systematic knowledge to support decision making beyond the AI development stack.

 Like other forms of technology, AI can contribute to long-term and broad-scale impacts that reshape human behavior, organizational structures, and societal processes over time \cite{SelgasCors2025SociotechnicalTransformation}.
 These higher-order effects underscore the importance of evaluating AI from a real-world and purpose-driven lens.
-The dominant evaluation ecosystem measures AI's primary effects-the immediate outputs of a model-under isolated settings.
-Secondary effects are the near term impacts those outputs produce in everyday life.
-For example, “AI psychosis” and other psychological effects associated with how users may over-rely on chatbots do not result from any single output, but from the cumulative interaction patterns between people and AI systems over time \cite{archiwaranguprok,namvarpour2025understandingteenoverrelianceai,HudonStip2025AIPsychosis} .
+The dominant evaluation ecosystem focuses on AI’s primary effects—the immediate outputs of a model in isolated settings—rather than the secondary effects those outputs produce in everyday life.
+For example, “AI psychosis” and other psychological effects linked to users’ over‑reliance on chatbots do not result from any single output, but from cumulative interaction patterns between people and AI systems over time\cite{archiwaranguprok,namvarpour2025understandingteenoverrelianceai,HudonStip2025AIPsychosis}.